Carefree Cave Creek Chamber of Commerce: Honors Local Business

 Tech 4 Life, Carefree – Winner, “Business of the Year”

 Steve Woods founded Tech 4 Life in 2003 with the sole purpose of helping people with their computer support.
 Their mission is to provide country doctor service for your technology.
+Computer support is always highly needed nowadays, especially as the majority of work being done is automated and in a cloud-based system.
+Contacting Managed IT Support Melbourne services, akin to Steve Woods business, can help anyone and everyone in business who need that support.

 Steve and his crew have been invaluable to the chamber and many other non-profits in this community by donating untold hours and dollars in volunteer services to keep everyone’s technology running smoothly, always with a smile on his face.

 His corporate career made Steve desire a more purposeful life without overnight travel.
 Steve’s brother, Tim, introduced him to his love for computers.
-But it was his dad, local area realtor Woody Woods, who set an example of doing business with integrity, building relationships and creating community.
+But it was his dad, local area realtor Woody Woods, who set an example of doing business with integrity, building relationships, and creating community.

 “I want to dedicate our Business of the Year award and recent Spirit of Carefree award to my father, Woody Woods,” said Woods.
 “Thank you, Dad, for being a role model for relationships and integrity for all of us at Tech 4 Life!”